ajmeyghani/toaster/README.md

 ### `Initialization`

-There are two ways that you can initialize a toaster object:
+There are two ways that you can use a toaster object:

-1. Using the factory function `useToaster`, available in `@ajmey/toaster/toaster`: `useToaster(options?: object, injectStyles?: function)`
+1. `useToaster` factory function is available in `@ajmey/toaster/toaster`.
+The factory function does not inject any css by default unless an `injectStyles` function is given, `useToaster(options?: object, injectStyles?: function)`:

-    `useToaster` gives you more control over the initialization.
-Note that when this function is used, **no CSS will be injected to the page**.
-Below are the arguments details:

-    - `options.theme`: `string`, theme name, eg `default`, `dark`, etc. If no value is given `default` is used.
+    - `options.theme`: `string`, theme name, eg `default`, `dark`, etc. If no value is given, `default` is used.
     - `options.animation`: `string`, defining the name of the animation.
-Defaults to `appear`.
-Available values are `appear`.
+Defaults to `appear` if no value is set.

     The `injectStyles` function can be passed in order to inject custom css to the page.
 Please see `gh-pages/index.dev3.html` for usage example.